Introduction: The Silent Epidemic in Fleet Maintenance

 How does an electronic DVIR system prevent pencil whipping?

-An electronic DVIR system uses GPS geofencing, undeniable timestamps, mandatory photo captures for specific components, and minimum duration limits to mathematically prove that the driver was physically present and took the required time to inspect the vehicle.
-It removes the ability to fake the physical inspection.
+An electronic DVIR system uses GPS geofencing, undeniable timestamps, mandatory live photo captures for specific components, randomized checklist ordering, and minimum duration limits to mathematically prove that the driver was physically present and took the required time to inspect the vehicle.

 What are the penalties for a falsified pre-trip inspection?

 Falsifying a DVIR is a direct violation of FMCSA regulations (49 CFR 390.35).
-Penalties can include immediate Out-of-Service (OOS) orders, heavy civil fines for the carrier, severe points against the carrier's CSA Vehicle Maintenance BASIC score, and potential termination for the driver.
+Penalties include immediate Out-of-Service orders, heavy civil fines for the carrier, maximum-severity points against the carrier's CSA Vehicle Maintenance BASIC score, and potential termination for the driver.

 Conclusion: Protect Your Fleet with Digital Compliance